Create and manage target group

 -

-Choose Network Adapters and click [Next].
+Select Network adapters, then click [Next].

 -

-In Manufacturer, select
+Under Manufacturer, select

 Microsoft

-, then chooseMicrosoft KM-TEST Loopback Adapter
+, and under Model, selectMicrosoft KM-TEST Loopback Adapter

-in Model.
+.
 Click [Next]. -

-Click [Next] to proceed with the installation.
+Click [Next] again to begin installation.

 -